RediSearch/RediSearch/docs/docs/advanced-concepts/synonyms.md

 ## Overview

-Search and Query supports synonyms - that is searching for synonyms words defined by the synonym data structure.
+Redis Stack supports synonyms - that is searching for synonyms words defined by the synonym data structure.

 The synonym data structure is a set of groups, each group contains synonym terms.
 For example, the following synonym data structure contains three groups, each group contains three synonym terms: